 - A key solution (what your organization does to make a difference).

 From there, you’ll also want to include supporting data, an emotional narrative, sensory details, and relevant imagery when possible.

 The idea is that donors feel connected to the story and desire to play a role in the solution—thus, supporting (or continuing to support) your organization in its work!

-Final Thoughts on These Top Donor Engagement Strategies
+Final Thoughts on Donor Engagement